AlexLalles/ChimpLoco/README.md

 **Hand-based VR locomotion for Unity 6 (tested in 6.3.0f1).**

-This movement system is inspired by [Gorilla Tag's Locomotion](https://github.com/Another-Axiom/GorillaLocomotion), but fully rewritten and independently implemented in a 'better' way.
+This movement system is inspired by [Gorilla Tag's Locomotion](https://github.com/Another-Axiom/GorillaLocomotion), but fully rewritten and independently implemented in a 'improved' way.

 -pre versions include bugs, their for testing/feedback purposes. please use 1.0 not 1.1-pre3 (example).